Jongwoo-Lee/ME433_Advanced-Mechatronics/README.md

 * Homework 5:

-Using an accelorometer, the direction and magnitude of the gravity is (shown in the OLED display)[https://github.com/jongwoo-Lee/ME433_Advanced-Mechatronics/blob/master/HW5/accel.X/IMG_0223.jpg].
+Using an accelorometer, the direction and magnitude of the gravity is [shown in the OLED display](https://github.com/jongwoo-Lee/ME433_Advanced-Mechatronics/blob/master/HW5/accel.X/IMG_0223.jpg).

 Homework 6: